eliasventre/LTreweighting/README.md

 ```
 # Approximate execution time

-The approximate time for running the python files on a personal laptop are the following:
+The times expected for running the python files on a personal laptop are the following:

 Figure2.py : about 15 minutes